First day of shops reopening in UK and I immediately went out for a post-lockdown street photo challenge in Chinatown.

 The Post Lockdown Street Photo Challenge

 When testing the Fujifilm X100V, I actually very much enjoyed the constraints.
 That is a compact fixed camera lens: one small body and a 23mm focal length.
-And to someone like me, a professional photographer obsessed with gear and tech, it almost feels liberating to remove a whole bag full of gear “because I may need this if that happens”.
+And to someone like me, obsessed with gear and tech, it almost feels liberating to remove a whole bag full of gear “because I may need this if that happens”.

 I also gave myself a time constraint and decided to set a 15 minutes challenge.